yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/cutover-archive/archive-changes.md

 ### Arguments

-The valid *arguments* for archive changes status are described in the following table:
+The valid *arguments* for archive changes are described in the following table:

 | Argument | Description/valid options |
 | :------- | :------------------------ |